-South Tampa provides opportunities for acquisition of undeveloped land for conservation and recreation.
+South Tampa provides opportunities for the acquisition of undeveloped land for conservation and recreation.
 This is the only area left in Tampa with the potential to create a significant corridor of open space.
-A system of on-road bike lanes and/or bike routes, side paths and/or sidewalks are planned where off-road trails are not possible.
-Feasibility of a mountain biking trail is being studied for the Manhattan Avenue to Picnic Island section where off-road opportunities exist.
+A system of on-road bike lanes and/or bike routes, side paths, and/or sidewalks are planned where off-road trails are not possible.
+The feasibility of a mountain biking trail is being studied for the Manhattan Avenue to Picnic Island section where off-road opportunities exist.

 The South Tampa Greenway is part of the regional trails system.